 If you notice your spayed cat bleeding, take her to the vet right away.
 The vet will likely prescribe hormone therapy to help balance things out.
 In most cases, the bleeding will stop within a few weeks of starting treatment.

 In rare cases, a spayed cat may bleed because of an infection or other health condition.
 If your cat doesn’t respond to hormone therapy, she may need additional testing or treatment for whatever underlying condition is causing the bleeding.
-No matter what’s causing your spayed cat’s bleeding, it’s important to get her checked out by a vet as soon as possible.

 With prompt treatment, most cats make a full recovery and go on to live happy and healthy lives!